mpbarbosa/monitora_vagas/README.md

-# Monitora Vagas
+# Busca de Vagas em Hotéis Sindicais

-A Selenium automation script to monitor job vacancies on the AFPESP website.
+A modern web application to search and monitor hotel vacancies from trade union partnerships and sindicate conventions.

 ## Prerequisites